25 Dec Critique Partners

 Because you are entrusting yourself and your work to these partners, you’ll want to be selective when choosing.
 Do they have your best interests at heart – or will they be threatened by your success?
 Do they have the reading and writing ability to give you guided feedback?
 Are they committed to timely response?
 Is the relationship mutually beneficial?

 Once you’ve selected a few critique partners, I advise making a covenant with one another for a limited time, perhaps, to be reviewed after a year or two.
 Your covenant might look something like this:

-- We agree to hold a non-competitive spirit in order to make the work its best and to present it as we would want comments presented to ourselves.
+- We agree to hold a non-competitive spirit to make the work its best and present it as we would want comments presented to ourselves.

 - We agree to hold things confidential.

 - We understand that each of us may be called to bring light to a different corner of the world; we’ll honor one another’s diversity and not try to fashion each other’s work after our own.

 - We agree not to poach ideas.
 If a similar idea or enhancement comes to one of us after a critique partner shares, we will assume it’s been given to us to sharpen that partner’s work.

 - We agree to review materials on time and to submit work on time to encourage each to run the race as if to win.